awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2.md

 Perform the following checks to see if your Apache web server is configured to support HTTPS\.
 + **Is the web server correctly configured?**

   After you install Apache, the server is configured for HTTP traffic\.
 To support HTTPS, enable TLS on the server and install an SSL certificate\.
-For information, see [Tutorial: Configure SSL/TLS on Amazon Linux 2](SSL-on-amazon-linux-2.md)\.
+For information, see [Configure SSL/TLS on Amazon Linux 2](SSL-on-amazon-linux-2.md)\.
 + **Is the firewall correctly configured?**

   Verify that the security group for the instance contains a rule to allow HTTPS traffic on port 443\.
 For more information, see [Add rules to a security group](working-with-security-groups.md#adding-security-group-rule)\.